 Custodial Status of Law Enforcement Information versus FERPA

-On-going, open investigation or cases pending judicial disposition are exempt from the release of information requests to any person not involved in the particulars and disposition of the case.
-Information collected or evidence collected by the police department are also not included in FERPA requests for release, this includes school security video, photography or other hard evidence.
-Although certain individual information may be released as prescribed by law, and under the direction of the Chief of Police.
+On-going, open investigations or cases pending judicial disposition are exempt from the release of information requests to any person not involved in the disposition of the case.
+Information and evidence collected by the police department are also excluded from FERPA requests for release.
+This includes school security video, photography or other hard evidence.
+Some information may be released as prescribed by law and under the direction of the Chief of Police.

 Disposition of Investigative Cases and Information

-The general role of a law enforcement investigation is gather facts or information that may lead to the identification of a possible crime and persons involved.
-The information is then turned over to the prescribed courts or government attorneys, such as the adult and juvenile criminal district attorneys for review and final disposition.
-These same offices have the lawful authority to release the same information.
+The general role of a law enforcement investigation is gathering facts or information that may lead to the identification of a crime and persons involved.
+The information is then turned over District Attorney’s office for determination of the filing of charges or further action.
+The District Attorney’s office decides what information is released on cases that have been filed with their office.